AdobeDocs/pass.en/help/concurrency-monitoring/cm-api-overview.md

 There is no need to provide any termination code on the first call because we do not have any other active streams.
 And no metadata attribute because none was returned from the Retrieving Metadata call.

 The **subject** and the **idp** parameters are mandatory, they will be specified as URI path variables.
-You can obtain the **subject** and **idp** parameters by making a call for the **mvpd** and **upstreamUserID** metadata fields from Adobe Primetime Authentication.
+You can obtain the **subject** and **idp** parameters by making a call for the **mvpd** and **upstreamUserID** metadata fields from Adobe Pass Authentication.
 See also, the [overview of Metadata APIs](https://experienceleague.adobe.com/docs/primetime/authentication/auth-features/user-metadat/user-metadata-feature.html?lang=en#).
 For this example we will provide the value "12345" as the subject and "adobe" as the idp.

 ![](assets/session-init-params-frstapp.png)